Recharge your cells from within and enjoy 20% OFF NAD+ for a limited time only - shop now

 What Should I Know Before Taking Sumatriptan?

-Sumatriptan is generally safe when taken as prescribed, but some precautions are important:
+This medication is generally safe when taken as prescribed, but some basic precautions are important:

-• Avoid driving or using machinery if you feel dizzy, drowsy or tired after taking it.
+• Avoid driving or using heavy machinery if you feel dizzy, drowsy, or tired after taking it.

 Medication Interactions

-Tell your doctor or pharmacist about any other medicines, supplements or herbal products you’re taking.
-Avoid using Sumatriptan with:
+You must tell your doctor or pharmacist about any other medicines, supplements, or herbal products you’re taking to avoid adverse Sumatriptan interactions.
+Avoid using it with:

 • Other migraine treatments like ergotamine, methysergide or other triptans